eunid/netid-sdk-ios/README.md

 As stated in the beginning, there is another way to interact with the SDK.
 In the so called <i>button workflow</i> you can decide to not use the preconfigured forms and texts but build your very own dialogs.

 Therefore, the SDK gives you the opportunity to only make use of the basic functionalities to use the SDK.
 As a starting point, take a look at the second demo app provided in the `NetIdMobileSdk/NetIdMobileSdk-ButtonApp` folder.
-Just like with in the demo app, there is a possibility to change between different design sets to show off the different styles for the buttons.
+Just like in the demo app, there is a possibility to change between different design sets to show off the different styles for the buttons.
 This can be done by calling the following function:

 ```swift
 NetIdService.sharedInstance.setButtonStyle(style)